intel-analytics/ipex-llm/dl/src/main/scala/com/intel/analytics/bigdl/models/inception/README.md

 ```
 In the above commands
 * -f: where you put your ImageNet data, it should be a hdfs folder
-* --core: How many cores of your machine will be used in the training.
-Note that the core number should be physical core number.
-If your machine turn on hyper threading, one physical core will map to two OS core.
-* --node: Node number.
 * --checkpoint: Where you cache the model/train_state snapshot.
 You should input a folder and
 make sure the folder is created when you run this example.
 The model snapshot will be named as
 model.#iteration_number, and train state will be named as state.#iteration_number.
 Note that if